elfhosted/elfhosted.com/docs/guides/unraid-storagebox-vpn.md

 ### Aquire a Hetzner Storagebox

-Pick the appropriate size from https://www.hetzner.com/storage/storage-box, ensuring it's located in the Germany / FSN1 / Falkenstein location.
+Pick your [preferred size storagebox](https://www.hetzner.com/storage/storage-box), ensuring it's located in the Germany / FSN1 / Falkenstein location.
 This is **your storage**, to keep or expand as you please.

 Enable **Samba Support**, and **External Reachability**: